 - Fluorescently label the genomic DNA of test and control by using two different colors ( for example, control with green fluorescence and test with red fluorescence).

-- Pool both the samples of genomic DNA (control and test) and leave it for some time to hybridize with normal chromosomes.
+- Pool both the samples of genomic DNA (control and test) and leave them for some time to hybridize with normal chromosomes.

 - Analyze the obtained results depending upon the fluorescent color observed.

-Although the CGH technique is very efficient, it’s very time consuming and requires the slide preparation of metaphase chromosomes, which limits its resolution.
-To overcome these limitations, Scientists developed array CGH technique.
+Although the CGH technique is very efficient, it’s very time-consuming and requires the slide preparation of metaphase chromosomes, which limits its resolution.
+To overcome these limitations, Scientists developed an array of CGH techniques.
 Array CGH is a microchip technology in which multiple reactions can be performed more precisely and in very less time.

 Having discussed these Cytogenetics techniques and their clinical application, the following questions arise; “How are chromosomes examined and analyzed in the labs to detect any abnormality?
-What are the processes and required lab conditions?”The chromosomal examination involves five major steps, which are:
+What are the processes and required lab conditions?

 ❖ Specimen collection and Harvesting